tools-for-fll/.github/profile/README.md

 Tools For FLL
 =============

-This is an assortment of tools and resources to improve the FLL experience.
 FIRST&reg; LEGO&reg; League (FLL) is a global robotics competition that introduces science, technology, engineering, and math (STEM) to children ages 4-16[^1] through fun, exciting hands-on learning.
 Participants gain real-world problem solving experience through a guided, global robotics program, helping today's students and teachers build a better future together.

+This is an assortment of tools and resources to improve the FLL experience.
 These tools are generally divided into two categories:

-* Tools for teams: These are tools that are mainly helpful to individual teams (either the students, the coaches, or both).
+* *Tools for teams*: These are tools that are mainly helpful to individual teams (either the students, the coaches, or both).
 In this category are:

   - [FLL Scoring App](https://github.com/tools-for-fll/FLLScoringApp) - a
     progressive web app (PWA) that can be easily installed on a mobile device